-- 8.1 Students making the complaint must be made aware that, in the interest of fairness, those who are either themselves the subject of the complaint, or responsible for the provision or service complained about, will be invited to comment on the complaint at the earliest opportunity. - 8.2 Students making the complaint will be allowed reasonable time to seek advice for any meeting which forms part of the process, whether at the early resolution or formal stages of the regulations. - 8.3 At the formal investigation and review stages, every effort should be made to come to a resolution acceptable to all parties, including through informal discussion and agreement, should that be the complainant's wish. - 8.4 If the complaint refers to the dean of an academic faculty47, it should be referred to the Deputy Vice-Chancellor (Academic); if it relates to the head of a corporate department, it should be referred to the appropriate Deputy Vice-Chancellor; if it relates to a Deputy Vice-Chancellor it should be referred to the Vice-Chancellor; if it relates to the University Secretary, it should be referred to the Vice-Chancellor; if it relates to the Board of Governors. - 8.5 The deadlines for investigation may be extended in consultation with the Head of Student Casework where the complexity of the case, or other unforeseen circumstances, necessitate further time to complete the investigation.
+- 8.1 Students making the complaint must be made aware that, in the interest of fairness, those who are either themselves the subject of the complaint, or responsible for the provision or service complained about, will be invited to comment on the complaint at the earliest opportunity. - 8.2 Students making the complaint will be allowed reasonable time to seek advice for any meeting which forms part of the process, whether at the early resolution or formal stages of the regulations. - 8.3 At the formal investigation and review stages, every effort should be made to come to a resolution acceptable to all parties, including through informal discussion and agreement, should that be the complainant's wish. - 8.4 If the complaint refers to the dean of an academic faculty, it should be referred to the Deputy Vice-Chancellor (Academic); if it relates to the head of a corporate department, it should be referred to the appropriate Deputy Vice-Chancellor; if it relates to a Deputy Vice-Chancellor it should be referred to the Vice-Chancellor; if it relates to the Academic Registrar, it should be referred to the Vice-Chancellor; if it relates to the Vice-Chancellor, it should be referred to the Chairman of the Board of Governors. - 8.5 The deadlines for investigation may be extended in consultation with the Associate Registrar: Student Casework where the complexity of the case, or other unforeseen circumstances, necessitate further time to complete the investigation.
 The complainant will be kept informed of progress and the reason for any delay.